« Writer's choice 106: Linda Grant | Main | Across the great divide »

 The writer's choice series features writers writing about books.
-Below is a list of the pieces that have appeared so far during the third year of the series, with the links to them.
-The list for the first year is here, and that for the second year here.
+Below is a list of the pieces that appeared during the third year of the series, with the links to them.
+There is a comprehensive index for the entire series here.

 Julian Baggini on The Old Man and The Sea by Ernest Hemingway